The Rhythm of Life

 Life is God’s gift; our walk is our choice!

 Now this changes everything.
 Think about it, we don’t wake up in the morning and ask God to come near.
-No, we wake up and acknowledge that He is already there, He’s the very breath in our lungs.
-So let that sink in, the pressure’s off.
-We already live!
+No, we wake up and acknowledge that He is there already!
+He’s the very breath in our lungs.
+So let that sink in, the pressure’s off, for we already live!

 So, what’s our response to “Let Us Keep in Step”?

 The phrase “keep in step” is the Greek word *stoicheo*.
 It means to walk in a straight line, to march in file.
 Imagine a Roman centurion leading a column of soldiers.
 The soldiers are alive, they are in the unit, but they still have to listen for the cadence of the troop and keep their eyes on the leader.
-The Spirit is like a metronome beat that keeps us in step with Him.
+Likewise the Spirit for us is like a metronome beat that serves to keep us in step with Him.

-We have to discipline ourselves so that we maintain our alignment with the Spirit.
-Because the Spirit’s life is passive; it’s a gift we receive.
-But keeping in step is active; so we must practice it.
-It’s the difference between owning a piano and playing a song.
+But we have to discipline ourselves so that we maintain our alignment with the Spirit.
+We need to be mindful that the Spirit’s life is passive because it’s a gift thay we receive.
+But as for keeping in step, well, it's active; so we must practice it.
+It’s the equivalent of owning a piano and playing a tune on it.
 You can have a beautiful instrument in your living room, but if you don’t sit down and intentionally align your fingers with the keys and your eyes with the music, the house remains silent!

 So the critical question isn’t “Do you have the Spirit?” rather,